adriana-guillen/adriana-guillen/README.md

 MBA in Business Analytics with 12+ years of experience in operations and performance-driven environments.
 I focus on identifying where business performance is lost, quantifying the impact, and translating data into clear operational decisions.

-At FEMSA (Oxxo Gas division), I worked directly with leadership on initiatives related to sales performance, inventory management, and service quality.
+At FEMSA (Oxxo retail division), I worked directly with leadership on initiatives related to sales performance, inventory management, and service quality.
 Today, I apply analytics to structure those problems, measure their impact, and support decision-making with evidence.

 ---